coding-dojo-suresnes/remote-work-app/README.md

 - get a week presence for one user
 - add a location to the office presence
 - manage locations (desk, floor, building, office address)
+- add Middleware to catch errors in server.ts